sergio-costas/lxcraft/README.md

   * edge: only for 'store' snaps, specifies to install from latest/edge

   * channel=...: allows to specify a channel

+  * path: only for local snaps.
+It specifies the path where the local snap is located.
+It overrides a path specified in the snap name.
+If it does exist, it is presumed that the snap is local, even if the 'local' element isn't present.
+This allows to easily switch between local and remote SNAPs just by commenting the 'path' element.

 * debs: contains a list of .deb files to be installed inside the container before building the snap.
 It is optional.